Julimur/alx-zero_day/README.md

-Setting up Git and Github.
+Setting up Git and Github for this project.